Transport

 Independent travel for people with SEN

 Young people with special educational needs (and their families) may feel more worried about independent travel.
 But learning how to get around is a great way to build confidence.
+It also helps you get to the places you want to go to and access leisure and learning opportunities.

+Some people like to wear visible signals that they may need a bit more support, such as the Hidden Disability Sunflower lanyard.
 But people who work for public transport are trained to support people with different needs, whether or not they are clearly signaling this.

 Crucial: Your local disability group may offer support to build confidence in independent travel.
 You can find groups listed on Activities Oxfordshire